The Police, Fire and Crime Panel (PFCP) holds the Police, Fire and Crime Commissioner (PFCC) to account.

 More information on the PCP can be found at the Home Office website.

-Northamptonshire Police and Crime Panel Complaints Sub Committee
+Northamptonshire Police, Fire and Crime Panel Complaints Sub Committee

 The Northamptonshire Police and Crime Panel Complaints Sub Committee has been established by the Northamptonshire Police and Crime Panel to carry out the informal resolution of non-criminal complaints regarding the conduct of the Northamptonshire Police & Crime Commissioner.